tvl-labs/hyperlane-cardano/docs/design.md

 > and found out that `process` and `dispatch` do not share a common state, therefore, they can be separated:
 > - `process` maintains a `mapping(bytes32 => bool) delivered` map to deduplicate delivered messages.
 > In Cardano, this is implemented by checking the existence (or the spending) of a corresponding "process"-ed EUTxO.
-> - `dispatch` maintains an MPT to sign message checkpoints.
-Cardano stores MPT in EUTxOs (see below).
+> - `dispatch` maintains a Merkle Tree to sign message checkpoints.
+Cardano stores MT in EUTxOs (see below).

 ### Outbox (Cardano -> EVM chains)
-The Outbox constructs an on-chain proof of messages by incorporating them into an incremental (compressed) Merkle-Patricia-Tree (MPT).
+The Outbox constructs an on-chain proof of messages by incorporating them into an incremental (compressed) Merkle Tree (MT).

-At any point, there is only one `Outbox EUTxO` containing the most recent MPT and message.
-When a DApp (user) wants to dispatch a message, they build a transaction that consumes the `Outbox EUTxO` and produces a new `Outbox EUTxO` with the updated MPT and latest message.
+At any point, there is only one `Outbox EUTxO` containing the most recent MerkleTree and message.
+When a DApp (user) wants to dispatch a message, they build a transaction that consumes the `Outbox EUTxO` and produces a new `Outbox EUTxO` with the updated MerkleTree and latest message.

-The `Outbox Mailbox (Validator Script)` on-chain script validates the MPT transition (by ingesting the message leaf to MPT on-chain).
+The `Outbox Mailbox (Validator Script)` on-chain script validates the MerkleTree transition (by ingesting the message leaf to MerkleTree on-chain).

 Pseudocode of building a dispatch transaction by a DApp:
 ```
 dispatch(message*) {
   input = wallet.utxo       // to pay fee
   input.utxo = last_utxo()  // from indexer
-  mpt* = input.utxo.mpt.ingest(message*)
+  merkleTree* = input.utxo.merkleTree.ingest(message*)
   output.utxo = {
     address: outbox_validator,
-    mpt*,
+    merkleTree*,
     message*
   }
 }